Close-up of ripe blueberry clusters on a bush ready for picking with morning dew

 How many blueberry bushes do I need for a family?

 For fresh eating during the season, 2-3 bushes per person is a good starting point.
 For serious preservation (freezing, jam, baking), plan on 4-6 bushes per person.
-Remember that production ramps up over 3-5 years, so plant now even if it feels like too many — you’ll appreciate the abundance later.
+Production ramps up over 3-5 years, so plant now even if it feels like too many, you’ll appreciate the abundance later.

 Do blueberries need full sun?